 Cybersecurity pitfalls abound

 Digital transformation also brings risks around cybersecurity.
-According to a Ponemon Institute report last June, 82 percent of IT and C-level leaders surveyed said that transformation had led to at least one data breach at their companies.
+According to a Ponemon Institute report last June, 82 percent of IT security and C-level leaders surveyed said that transformation had led to at least one data breach at their companies.

 With more digital tools and services deployed over more endpoints that have less oversight, attack surfaces and damage potential are expanded.
 It’s a subject that can’t be ignored.